tobias-weiss-ai-xr/opendesk-edu/docs/workflow.md

    - Non-Blocking
      - Security: [Kyverno policy check](../.kyverno) addressing some IT-Grundschutz requirements
      - Formal: Yaml
-1. Deploy the full openDesk stack from scratch:
+2. Deploy the full openDesk stack from scratch:
    - All deployment steps must be successful (green)
    - All tests from the end-to-end test set must be successful
-1. Update deployment[^3] of the full openDesk stack and apply the quality measures from the step #1:
+3. Update deployment of the full openDesk stack and apply the quality measures from the step #1:
    - Deploy the current merge target baseline (`develop` or `main`)
    - Update deploy from your QA branch into the instance from the previous step
-1. No showstopper found regarding
+4. No showstopper found regarding:
-   - SBOM compliance[^4]
+   - SBOM compliance[^2]
    - Malware check
-   - CVE check[^5]
+   - CVE check[^3]
-   - Kubescape scan[^5]
+   - Kubescape scan[^3]

 Steps #1 to #3 from above are executed as GitLab CI and documented within GitLab.

 Step #4 is focused on security and has not been fully implemented yet.
 Its main objective is to check for regressions.
 That step is just the second step of a security check and monitoring chain, as shown below.
 While some checks can be executed against static artifacts (e.g., container images), others might require an up-and-running instance.
-These are especially located in the third step below, which has not yet been implemented.
+These are specifically located in the third step below, which has not yet been implemented.

 ```mermaid
 flowchart TD